androminor/ManualDependency/README.md

-An app showing manual dependency challenges
+Codebase showing manual dependency challenges
+Note: This is not a running app